justincbagley/blog/content/post/2013-10-25-do-journal-guidelines-discouraging-single-locus-papers-reflect-an-attitude-that-contributes-to-a-file-drawer-problem-in-phylogeography-and-phylogenetics.md

 Apparently, Mol Ecol is following in the footsteps of the journal [_Molecular Phylogenetics and Evolution_](http://www.sciencedirect.com/science/journal/10557903), another prominent peer-reviewed journal in evolutionary biology that a couple of years ago (I think) said they weren't really interested in single-locus phylogeography studies either, so they nixed them in their guidelines.
 To verify this was still the case, I checked the [current online MPE guidelines for submission](http://www.elsevier.com/journals/molecular-phylogenetics-and-evolution/1055-7903/guide-for-authors) and found the statements that

-<blockquote>"Phylogeographic studies will be considered for publication if they offer EXCEPTIONAL theoretical or empirical advances."</blockquote>
+>"Phylogeographic studies will be considered for publication if they offer EXCEPTIONAL theoretical or empirical advances."
+>

 and that,

-<blockquote>"Papers based on few taxa, single molecular markers, or that use  codon-based methods to test for positive Darwinian selection, but in the  absence of experimental evidence that allegedly selected amino acid  changes cause an adaptive phenotypic effect, will not be accepted."</blockquote>
+>"Papers based on few taxa, single molecular markers, or that use  codon-based methods to test for positive Darwinian selection, but in the  absence of experimental evidence that allegedly selected amino acid  changes cause an adaptive phenotypic effect, will not be accepted."
+>

 Although the long and boring clause about adaptive phenotypic effects is very distracting, the key point is that this is basically saying that the editorial board of MPE reserves the right to boot into the street up front any study that has "few" samples (subjective interpretation as a basis, or hard criteria?) or is based on single markers (e.g., mitochondrial DNA).
 But this makes one wonder whether the important connection that can be inferred to exist between these statements isn't that single-locus phylogeography studies cannot by fiat make exceptional theoretical or empirical advances.
 Maybe.

 **Does this reflect an attitude that single-locus phylogeography studies are de-valued as science?**
 Now, I have several questions.
 I immediately question whether these trends in Mol Ecol and MPE, and especially the new guidelines in Mol Ecol, are even news at all.
 If not, then these can be deemd "not a departure from business as usual," or not worth nary a mention.
 And I realize that there is nothing surprising about a journal saying it expects the study designs of submitted reports to be appropriate.
 This is obvious.
 Also, at the present time in our field while many are surfing or learning to surf on the waves of the statistical phylogeography and genomics revolutions, I admit it's kind of cool for journals like Mol Ecol and MPE to step up and say that they'll _only_ take multilocus studies seriously, since single-locus studies have a variety of caveats and limitations.
 "Yay" for scientific rigor!
 And we can all see the benefit of what they're trying to do.